junovhs/brain/BRAIN.md

     -   The `pre-commit` hook automatically re-runs the `verify` command as a final, non-negotiable quality gate.
     -   If it passes, the commit is successful, creating a permanent, auditable record of the verified change.

-7.  **CONCLUDE (Update State):**
+7.  **CONCLUDE (Update State & Snapshot):**
+    -   The user runs `brain-cli conclude <task_id>` (or `d <task_id>` within the REPL).
-    -   The user updates the `status` of the task in `tasks.yaml` to `completed`.
+    -   The tool programmatically updates the `status` of the task in `tasks.yaml` to `completed`.
+    -   Simultaneously, it creates a version snapshot in the project's local database (`.brain_db.sqlite3`), recording the SHA-256 hash of all project files.
+This links the code state to the completed task.
-    -   This final state change is committed to the repository.
+    -   This final state change (updated `tasks.yaml`) is committed to the repository.
 The loop is now complete and ready to begin again at Step 2 for the next task.

 ## G.3 The `brain-cli` Tool Specification
 -   **`brain-cli configure`**: An interactive command to securely set and store API keys.